Libertair, Direct, Democratisch: History

 The 2007 federal election was the first ever election contested by Lijst Dedecker.
 They met the 5% threshold for parliamentary representation, in spite of all pre-election polls dismissing the chances for the party.
+The party won five seats in the Chamber of Representatives and one seat in the Senate, surprising many of its opponents.

-In the 2007 federal election, the party won five seats in the Chamber of Representatives and one seat in the Senate, surprising many of its opponents.
 In the 2009 Flemish and European elections, Lijst Dedecker won a disappointing eight seats in the Flemish Parliament and one seat in the European Parliament despite pre-election polls that had indicated a bigger share of the votes for Lijst Dedecker.
 On 25 June, one member of the LDD fraction crossed the floor to the Open Flemish Liberals and Democrats, leaving the LDD caucus with seven remaining seats.

 After the 2010 federal election, the LDD returned one representative to the Chamber of Representatives.

 In the 2014 federal election, the LDD received of the 0.4% of the vote, returning no representatives.

 The party did not run in the 2019 federal election and instead focused its activities at a local level.
 The party currently maintains a chapter in Middelkerke where Dedecker was elected mayor by a large margin in 2019.
 Peter Reekmans was also elected as mayor of Glabbeek affiliated to the LDD.
 Dedecker was also returned for a brief period as an MP to the Chamber of Representatives in 2019, but as an independent candidate.